 Completing an online order.
 Filling out another registration form.
 These are just some of the online tasks we’re happy to have Autofill complete the information for us.
-Recently however, web developer Viljami Kuosmanen discovered a vulnerability that can expose your stored data to a malicious person via phishing.
+Why should you disable Autofill on your browsers?
+Recently, web developer Viljami Kuosmanen discovered a vulnerability that can expose your stored data to a malicious person via phishing.
 In this attack, a phishing email would be sent asking the target to complete a form on a web page.
-Once the target fills out one of the (visible) fields, the browser then auto populates multiple invisible fields on the page (drawing from the stored Autofill data).
+Once the target fills out one of the (visible) fields, the browser then auto-populates multiple invisible fields on the page (drawing from the stored Autofill data).

 Prevention against the attack